tekeleli/CATIA-knowledge-script/README.md

 OR

-if you need to make file from scratch, you need to create:
+if you need to make file from scratch, you have to create:

     parameters:
         leg_length